-I am an Engineering Physics sophomore in Cornell University's College of Engineering, and am also planning to get a math minor.
-I have been tutoring since sophomore year of high school, and currently tutor elementary school students in Ithaca.
-I also teach a 1-credit class in multivariable calculus for Cornell Engineering Learning Initiatives, and it is what I look forward to every week!
-On Varsity Tutors, I tutor up to college level mathematics and physics, test prep (including AP Physics, and Calculus), and Latin.
+I graduated magna cum laude from Cornell University with a BS in engineering physics, and a math minor.
+I have been tutoring for more than 6 years.
+For 2.5 years, I taught math to Cornell Engineering undergraduates, and I looked forward to it every week!
+On Varsity Tutors, I tutor up to college level mathematics and physics, test prep (including AP courses, and SAT reading/writing).
 Explaining difficult math and science concepts in plain English is my forte.
-I love teaching and will be glad to help anyone really learn to be able to learn independently.
-Outside of teaching, I also am an Eagle Scout and love to camp.
+I love teaching and will be glad to help anyone become an independent learner.

 Education & Certification

-Undergraduate Degree: Cornell University - Current Undergrad, Engineering Physics
+Undergraduate Degree: Cornell University - Bachelor of Science, Engineering Physics

 SAT Composite: 2250